j-denham/Modelling-And-Design-Whist/README.md

 patterns.
 Throughout the project we use design patterns outlined by the 'Gang of Four', explaining the rationale for our design decisions in our report
 (`docs/Report.pdf`).

-The final codebase has been extenively modelled, including:
+The final codebase has been extensively modelled, including:
 * A complete UML Class Diagram (`docs/uml-class-diagram.pdf`)
 * A state machine of the Game class (`docs/game-state-machine.pdf`)
 * A UML sequence diagram of the smart player strategy (`docs/sequence-smart-player.pdf`)
-* And a UML domain diagram (`docs/domain-diagram`)
+* And a UML domain diagram (`docs/domain-diagram.pdf`)

 #### Project Structure
 * `docs/` contains all documentation relevant to the project
 * `lib/` contains the JGameGrid framework essential for the GUI
-* `swen30006/` contains all project source files, with `swen30006/sprites` containing media files
+* `swen30006/` contains all project source files, with `swen30006/sprites/` containing media files
 * `*.properties` contain various config options for the project